teamrabu/rabu-schedule/readme.md

 Each feature has a name (such as "Feature A" in the example above) and an estimate of the work *remaining*.
 This estimate is the sum of all the remaining stories for the feature.
 An estimate of zero means the feature is done.

 Note that the story estimates are numbers, not strings.
-Some examples of the input file format have used a question mark ("?") in place of the estimate, but a question mark is not a legal value.

 				],
 				"excluded": [